romanobraun/cleaningdata/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+## The set of variables that were estimated from these signals are:
 * mean(): Mean value
 * std(): Standard deviation

-Activities measured:
+## Activities:
 * WALKING (id = 1) : Specimen was walking
 * WALKING_UPSTAIRS (2): Specimen was walking upstairs
 * WALKING_DOWNSTAIRS (3): Specimen was walking downstairs